athena-framework/website/docs/components/config.md

 #### Configuration Resolver

 The config component also defines the [ACF::ConfigurationResolverInterface][Athena::Config::ConfigurationResolverInterface] type, which is wired up as a service automatically in order to inject it as a dependency in other services.
 This type is the preferred way to access configuration, as opposed to directly via `ACF.config`.
+See the [ACFA::Resolvable][Athena::Config::Annotations::Resolvable] annotation as well.

 ```crystal
 @[ADI::Register]